mrchrisster/attract_mode/README.md

 ## MiSTer Configuration
 The [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for putting system files in the right places.

-### Console Cores
-Make sure you are using the recommended folder structure, such as /media/fat/Games/SNES/.
-The script supports zipped Everdrive packs or unzipped folders.
-For MegaCD and Turbografx16 CD games must be in CHD format.

 ## Attract Mode Configuration
 ### Optional features
 Included in `/Optional/` are several additional scripts.
 These require `Attract_Mode.sh` to run.